Sean Anstee

-Sean Brian Anstee CBE (born July 1987) is an English Conservative Party politician and businessman.
-He was formerly the Leader of the Council on Trafford council and between 2008 and 2021 was a Councillor for the Bowdon ward.
-Anstee is also executive director at Municipal Partners, Chairman of Trafford Housing Trust and a Non-Executive Director of London & Quadrant.
+Sean Brian Anstee CBE (born July 1987) is formerly an English Conservative Party politician and businessman.
+He has been the Director of Operations for the Devon and Torbay Combined County Authority since February 2025.
+He is Deputy Chair of Manchester Metropolitan University and was formerly the Leader of the Council on Trafford council and between 2008 and 2021 was a Councillor for the Bowdon ward.
+He is a former Chairman of Trafford Housing Trust and Non-Executive Director of London & Quadrant.
 He was appointed a CBE in the 2019 New Year Honours list for services to local government.

 He stood as the Conservative candidate for Mayor of Greater Manchester in the 2017 election, achieving 128,752 votes (22.7%) and coming second behind Labour's Andy Burnham.
+Anstee's official campaign video highlighted his Greater Manchester roots, proudly declaring he was "from here, for here".
+The slogan aimed to contrast Anstee's local status with Burnham's Liverpool heritage.